phoenixframework/phoenix/D_controllers.md

 ```elixir
 "OMG, this is actually some text."
 ```
-There's just one thing we need to do to make this work.
+There are just few more thing we need to do to make this work.
 We need to tell our router that it should accept the `text` format.
 We do that by adding to the list of accepted formats in the `:before` pipeline.
 Let's open up `web/router.ex` and change the `plug :accepts` line like this.

 ```elixir
 defmodule HelloPhoenix.Router do